Viswanathan Anand is the most important player India has ever produced — and one of the defining figures in the history of competitive chess.

 In 1995, he played a World Championship match against Kasparov in New York City, losing 10.5-7.5.
 Kasparov was at the absolute apex of his powers.
 Anand was 25 years old, competing in his first championship match, on the PCA circuit where his opponent held every structural advantage.
 The defeat did not define him.
 He returned.

-The World Championship in 2000, organized by FIDE under its knockout format, took place in Tehran.
+The World Championship in 2000, organized by FIDE under its knockout format, took place in New Delhi, India.
 Anand won it, defeating Alexei Shirov 3.5-0.5 in the final.
 It was not universally recognized at the time as the undisputed title, given the parallel Classical World Championship cycle operated by PCA and later Braingames, but it was the first official FIDE world title awarded to an Indian player in the federation’s history.

 The period from 2000 to 2007 was one of the most fractured in championship history — split titles, competing governing bodies, and contested legitimacy.
 Anand competed at the highest level throughout, accumulating the body of results that would eventually position him to claim the undisputed throne.